Ishtiaq11/django-orm-standalone/README.md

 + Change to your project directory
 + Create a new python3 virtualenv: `python3 -m venv .env`
 + Activate the virtualenv: `source .env/bin/activate`
-+ Install Django: `pip install django`
++ Install Dependies: `pip install -r requirements.txt`

 How to use?
 -----------
 + Generate a new `SECRET_KEY` for your settings.py.
-+ Modify settings.py to add your database connection parameters.
++ Create and Modify .env file to add your database connection parameters (See .envs/.postgres for examplle).
 + Open "data/models.py".
 Modify existing model or add your own.
 + Run `python manage.py makemigrations` to make migration scripts
 + Run `python manage.py migrate` to create the tables and sync db changes.
 Feel free to use other manage.py commands available for django orm.